Vaccine quest for some Minnesotans ends in small towns

 "Having people here from the [Twin] Cities doesn't bother me," he said as he waited inside the pharmacy after his second vaccine dose Wednesday afternoon.
 "Everyone wants to get the shot."

-While Kelling landed on a waiting list, his wife got her appointment in Owatonna, about 15 miles east of here.
+While he landed on a waiting list, his wife got her appointment in Owatonna, about 15 miles east.
 "You go where you can get them," he said.

 Last month, he got the call asking if he could quickly get to his hometown Thrifty White because it had an extra dose at the end of the day.